How To Install Docker Compose on Ubuntu 16.04

 Step 1 — Installing Docker Compose

-We'll begin by installing Docker Compose from the Docker GitHub repository.
+Although we can install Docker Compose from the official Ubuntu repositories, it is several minor version behind the latest release, so we'll install Docker Compose from the Docker's GitHub repository.
 The command below is slightly different than the one you'll find on the Releases page.
 By using the

 -o flag to specify the output file first rather than redirecting the output, this syntax avoids running into a permission denied error caused when using